OSGeo/PROJ/docs/source/apps/proj.rst

 .. code-block:: console

-    proj +proj=utm +lon_0=112w +ellps=clrk66 -r <<EOF
+    proj +proj=utm +zone=12 +ellps=GRS80 -r <<EOF
     45d15'33.1" 111.5W
     45d15.551666667N -111d30
     +45.25919444444 111d30'000w
     EOF

-will perform UTM forward projection with a standard UTM central meridian nearest longitude 112W.
+will perform UTM zone 12 forward projection.
 The geographic values of this example are equivalent and meant as examples of various forms of DMS input.
 The x-y output data will appear as three lines of::

-    460769.27     5011648.45
+    460770.43     5011865.86

 .. only:: man